I Was Reincarnated as the 7th Prince so I Can Take My Time Perfecting My Magical Ability

 is a Japanese light novel series written by Kenkyo na Circle and illustrated by Meru.
 It has been published online via the user-generated novel publishing website Shōsetsuka ni Narō since October 2019.
-It was later acquired by Kodansha, who has released eight volumes since July 2020 under their Kodansha Ranobe Bunko imprint.
-A manga adaptation illustrated by Yōsuke Kokuzawa has been serialized in Kodansha's Magazine Pocket website and app since June 2020, with its chapters collected into twenty-one tankōbon volumes as of November 2025.
+It was later acquired by Kodansha, who has eleven volumes since July 2020 under their Kodansha Ranobe Bunko imprint.
+A manga adaptation illustrated by Yōsuke Kokuzawa has been serialized in Kodansha's Magazine Pocket website and app since June 2020, with its chapters collected into twenty-four tankōbon volumes as of August 2026.
 An anime television series adaptation produced by Tsumugi Akita Animation Lab aired from April to June 2024.
 A second season aired from July to September 2025.

 Plot

 An ordinary sorcerer, lacking in bloodline and aptitude, meets a dumb death in a duel, but when he woke up, he was reincarnated as Lloyd, the seventh prince of the Kingdom of Saloum.
-In this blessed environment, he can now learn and master any magic at will, armed with the knowledge and memories of his previous life.
-As a result, he can now enjoy a life of unrivaled skill and mastery of magic, not caring what others think of him.
+In the new environment, he can now learn and master any magic at will, armed with the knowledge and memories of his previous life.
+As a result, he is now unrivaled in skill and a master of magic.